sosy-lab/cpu-energy-meter/README.md

 Installation
 ------------

-The recommended way is to download the [latest Debian package](https://github.com/sosy-lab/cpu-energy-meter/releases) and install it.
+For Debian or Ubuntu the easiest way is to install from our [PPA](https://launchpad.net/~sosy-lab/+archive/ubuntu/benchmarking):

+    sudo add-apt-repository ppa:sosy-lab/benchmarking
+    sudo apt install cpu-energy-meter

+Alternatively, you can download our `.deb` package from [GitHub](https://github.com/sosy-lab/cpu-energy-meter/releases) and install it with `apt install ./cpu-energy-meter*.deb`.

 Dependencies of CPU Energy Meter are [libcap](https://sites.google.com/site/fullycapable/), which is available on most Linux distributions in package `libcap` (e.g., Fedora)